Best Bluetooth speakers 2024: tried and tested for every budget

 If you desire more from the midrange and less from the treble, you can tweak it thanks to a new EQ feature in the app, which adds significant value.
 For a nominal price hike over the launch price of the soon-to-be-redundant Flip 5, there’s certainly more detail here, too.

 If you need more oomph and drive, the larger JBL Charge 5 is the speaker for you, but for a more compact and admirably musical performer, the Flip 6 is the way to go.
-Ultimate Ears could be providing competition for the Flip 6 with its Boom 4 and Wonderboom 4 – the Flip 6 will have to work harder than ever, then, to keep its crown.
+Many sharks have circled to keep the Flip 6 on its toes, including the Sony ULT Field 1 and the Beats Pill, but for us, JBL's brilliant burrito remains the king of the hill.

 Read our full JBL Flip 6 review